All Episodes

 Well, that's the whole thing.

-We do know a crime was committed against General Flynn, because aren't we supposed to minimize when if they're targeting his future counterpart, that's perfectly legitimate.
+We do know a crime was committed against General Flynn because aren't we supposed to minimize when if they're targeting his future counterpart, that's perfectly legitimate.

-Aren't they supposed to similarly uh uh practice they're not supposed to unmask, they're not supposed to leak raw intelligence, all of which happened to General Flynn, Gary.
+They're not supposed to leak raw intelligence, all of which happened to General Flynn, Gary.

 Yeah, it did.

-These people just keep giving the the American taxpayer bad service and and criminality, and and it all goes back to the Clintons and when they came off a market cell in the early 90s.
+And it all goes back to the Clintons and when they came off of market zone in the early 90s.

-Yeah, and a lot of ways.
+Yeah, in a lot of ways.

 There's no doubt about it.